 Factor Weight Ratio Raw Statistics Female Raw Statistics Minority Raw Statistics IwD Raw Statistics Veterans Weighted Statistics Female Weighted Statistics Minority Weighted Statistics IwD Weighted Statistics Veterans Source of Statistics Reasons for External and Internal Weight Ratio 1: External - Percentage of females, racial/ethnic minorities, or individuals with disabilities with requisite skills in the reasonable recruitment area.
-100.00% 46.62% 33.56% 5.63% 5.83% 46.62% 33.56% 5.63% 5.83% The American Community Survey (2014- 2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
+70.00% 46.62% 33.56% 5.63% 5.83% 32.64% 23.49% 3.94% 4.08% The American Community Survey (2014-2018) complied by the U.S. Department of Labor, Bureau of Labor Statistics.
 Region: See header row for region, and reference Appendix A for definition.
 COC and COC Title: See Appendix B for list of titles used for each EEO Category.
-Our three-year Historical appoints in this job category shows 100% from external sources.
+The College recruits nationally for vacant faculty positions.
+The advertising sources are mainly online and are accessible to anyone.
+Advertising sources will vary based on the needs of technical programs.
+Current temporary faculty may apply for unlimited positions if the meet the minimum qualifications for the credential field.
+This happens mainly in liberal arts.
 2: Internal - Percentage of females, racial/ethnic minorities, or individuals with disabilities among those promotable, transferable, and trainable with your College.
-0.00% 54.55% 9.09% 0.00% 0.00% 0.00% 0.00% 0.00% 0.00% Employee workforce for the job classifications that constitute feeders to this job category.
-Our three-year Historical appoints in this job category shows 100% from external sources.
-The value of weight must equal to 100.00% → 100.00% Final Avail % 46.62% 33.56% 5.63% 5.83%
+30.00% 66.67% 11.11% 0.00% 0.00% 20.00% 3.33% 0.00% 0.00% Employee workforce for the job classifications that constitute feeders to this job category.
+The value of weight must equal to 100.00% → 100.00% NA.
+Final Avail % 52.64% 26.83% 3.94% 4.08%